Overall Rating: ★★★★★

 Nearly two decades later, we meet Davina.
 She is a young teenager; curious, innocent, and smitten with a handsome stranger.
 Of course this stranger is Broderick-now a vamp-and he is posing as a Gypsy fortune teller.
 Swoon.
 Sigh.
 Is that drool on your face?
 Yes, yes it is.

-Broderick isn’t the only fortune telling Gypsy, and his tea-leaf reading sidekick has some prophesies of her own:
+Broderick isn’t the only fortune-telling Gypsy, and his tea-leaf reading sidekick has some prophecies of her own:

 Your heart is the one she will steal, my son.

 Oh yea?
 Well, Davina ain’t stealing anyone’s heart anytime soon because she eventually gets married off to a bastard of a man.
 (So much for that prophecy) While her husband beats her to a pulp, the only thing keeping her sane is the parallel life she wishes to live where the handsome Gypsy she met so long ago comes and saves her.
 Instead, she succumbs to the abuse, viewing herself as a sacrificial lamb for the future of her family.

 And when we think it can’t get any worse, the puppet master from hell decides to inject himself into Davina’s life… and when I say “inject,” I mean he bites her.
 This isn’t a sexy bite either, my friends.
 He gnaws at her only to find the memory of Broderick swimming through her veins.
 Score.
 There’s the man he’s been looking for… Does this demon ever stop hunting? #No

 Gawd where is Broderick when you need him?!
 Oh.
 He’s over there in bed sleeping.
 He’s dreaming sweet dreams of Davina and hallucinating about a risqué rendezvous.
 When they actually meet for the first time in years, he isn’t quite the gentleman she remembers.

 What say we indulge in each other in a more private atmosphere?